nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `deltask 2 ti/2` Deletes the 2nd task attached to the 2nd person.

+### Edit task:

+Edit an existing task in ContactSH.

+Format: `edittask INDEX ti/TASK_INDEX [task/TASKNAME]`

+* Edits a task attached to the person at the specified INDEX.
+The index refers to the index number shown in the displayed person list.
+The index must be a positive integer 1, 2, 3, …​
+* The task edited  is specified by the TASK_INDEX.
+The task_index refers to the index number displayed in the tasklist of said person.
+The index must be a positive integer 1, 2, 3, …​
+* Existing values will be updated to the input value.
+* At least one of the optional fields must be provided.

+Examples:
+* `edittask 3 ti/2 task/Group Project Meeting` Changes the description of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.

 ### Clearing all entries : `clear`